Can anything be done for adults with strabismus (misaligned eyes)?

 How painful is this type of surgery?

 Is hospitalization required for eye alignment surgery?
-How will this affect normal activities?

 What age is considered "too old" to have eye muscle surgery?